annaraymond/Data146EC/README.md

 ## KNN Classification
 As a second attempt to classify this dataset I ran a K nearest neighbors model validation on this dataset with all the scalers mentioned above.
 To accomplish this I tested a range of K neighbors to find the best fit for the scaled and unscaled dataset.
 While looping through, I appended the accuracies and found the maximum accuracy for whichever argument of neighbor that was.
 The best KNN accuracy was .709.
 This was achieved through using a MinMaxScaler and 40 neighbors.
 ### K- Fold Validation
-I ran a K Fold validation on this same instance of the best KNN accuracy, and I got an accuracy of
+I ran a K Fold validation on this same instance of the best KNN accuracy, and I got an accuracy of .72293 which is higher than the KNN classification by itself and the highest accuracy I have generated so far

 ## Decision Tree Classifier
+As a third attempt to classify this dataset I ran a Decision Tree classifier on this dataset with all the preprocessing scalers I have been using.
+I generally found my models to be more accurate when I modified the max depth.
+The highest accuracy I got was .72094 on the unscaled dataset with K fold validation of 15 and a max depth of 5.
+Scaling datasets does not appear to affect decision trees that much (simply because of the binary search-like structure of the tree).
+I also created a graph of the these max depths and the accuracies to demonstrate which max depth I picked and why.
+#### Image 5: Max Depth Accuracies